flixofarrell/GQSLAP/README.md

 gcta_dir: path/to/gcta/gcta64

 #pheno file dir
-pheno: /path/to/your/UKBB/pheno/file
+pheno: /path/to/your/pheno/file

 #how many parts to split GRM into (save memory)
-#gcta authors advise 250
+#gcta authors advise 250 for UKBB scale data
 part: 3

 #covariate paramters